Jean-Louis Murat: Growing success

 In 1985, Jean-Louis Murat did some recording with CBS but none of the discs came out, then the year after, he jumped on the opportunity to record at Virgin Records and in 1988, the 45 rpm record Si je devais manquer de toi came out.
 This one met with some success, allowing the singer to start being recognized at last.
 His success was confirmed by the sales of his new album which came out in 1989, called Cheyenne Autumn.
 It was recorded in London and included other singles which were also successful (L'Ange Déchu; Te Garder Près de Moi).

 This beginning of fame brought him to be noticed by the movie industry, so Jean-Louis Murat appeared in 1990 as an actor in a film by Jacques Doillon who offered him a role in La vengeance d’une femme with Isabelle Huppert and Béatrice Dalle.

 But what made him definitely known in the eyes of a wider public is the single "Regrets" (in duet with Mylène Farmer) in 1991 (No. 3 in Top 50 and more than 300,000 copies sold), while he was turning 40.
 At that same time, his new studio album came out, Le Manteau de Pluie.
 His titles Col de la Croix-Morand and Sentiment Nouveau met with a great success; Sentiment nouveau entered the top 50 position in the early 1992.
 Since then, his albums have regularly been into the French Top 20.

-Deeply attached to the Auvergne where he lived, countryside and nature gave him a very personal poetic inspiration.
-Very prolific, guitar player and singer with a typical tone, Jean-Louis Murat wrote, produced and published more than one album a year including Vénus in 1993, Dolorès in 1996, most of his albums were followed by long tours characterized, some giving birth to live albums such as Murat Live in 1995, Live in Dolores in 1966 or Muragostang in 2000.
-Murat liked to be surrounded by his family and relatives in order to be helped when he created and when he moved around.
-As for movies side, he was on the bill of a film in 1996, Mademoiselle personne, especially with Elodie Bouchez and Romain Duris; he was behind this full-length feature film (nevertheless whose broadcasting was limited) presented as a musical movie (produced by Pascal Bailly), whose soundtrack he composed.
+Jean-Louis Murat lived in the Auvergne, a region that frequently featured in his songwriting and musical themes.
+Over the course of his career, he recorded and released numerous albums including Vénus (1993) and Dolorès (1996).
+Many of his albums were followed by concert tours, some of which resulted in live recordings such as Murat Live (1995), Live in Dolores (1966) and Muragostang (2000).
+Murat often worked with family members on his musical projects and tours.

+In 1996, he was involved in the film Mademoiselle personne, directed by Pascal Bailly and starring Elodie Bouchez and Romain Duris.
+Murat composed the soundtrack and contributed to the development of the project.
+The film received a limited theatrical release.

 In March 2013 his album Toboggan came out and in October 2014, the follow-up album called Babel came out, recorded with Delano Orchestra band.

 Interested in Buddhism, Murat got involved in the Tibetan cause.